kubernetes-sigs/kueue/keps/1432-admission-check-per-resource-flavor/README.md

 switch to spot machines, using ProvisioningRequest.
 It only makes sense to run Provisioning AdmissionCheck when the ResourceFlavor is Spot.

 ### Notes/Constraints/Caveats (Optional)
 User cannot define AdmissionChecks both at ClusterQueue and ResourceFlavor level.
-In case user defines both, the ClusterQueue should be inactive.
+This will be validated by a ClusterQueue webhook.

 ### Risks and Mitigations